 Security

 Condemning an entire site for being on HTTP may seem a bit harsh.
 However, consider how much more at-risk users are while visiting HTTP sites.
 The encryption of HTTP sites isn’t up to what other newer protocols can handle.
-That threat of risk could cost you a customer, so why stick to HTTP?
+That risk threat could cost you a customer, so why stick to HTTP?

 Digital Assistants and Local Search